jtakayama/makahiki/install/redhat_readme.txt

 ===============================================================================
 This step requires an Internet connection.

+(1) Install wget if it is not already installed:
+% sudo yum install wget

-Switch to your top-level makahiki directory:
+(2) Switch to your top-level makahiki directory:
 % cd ~/makahiki

-Run the install/python273_sclinstall.py script as follows to install Python 2.7.3 from Red Hat Software Collections:
+(3) Run the install/python273_sclinstall.py script as follows to install Python 2.7.3 from Red Hat Software Collections:
 % sudo ./install/python273_sclinstall.py

-Running --pythonsetup will also install wget.

 After the script finishes, open a terminal and run this command to set Python 2.7.3 as the default in the current user's shell: